hhru/api/docs_eng/resumes.md

 At the moment, resumes can be downloaded in the following formats: PDF and RTF.
 Applicants can download their resumes.
-An employer can only download an applicant's resume if the company has a response/invitation to that resume as part of an active job vacancy.
 The name of the downloaded file may contain the applicant's name or desired position.

 ### Request